 docker exec -it nginx_latest apt-get install -y openssh-server

-Set the password for root (or any other user you want to connect to) by executing the command:
+Set a password for root (or any other user you want to connect with) by running the following command:

 docker exec -it nginx_latest passwd root